| Paul Deckret

 As previously mentioned, Maki is located in the village of Otari in northern Nagano.
 Otari's main train station is Minami Otari, which lies on the JR Oito Line.
 The fastest and easiest way to get to Otari from Nagoya is to take the Limited Express Wide-View Shinano on the JR Line to Matsumoto Station and transfer to the Limited Express Azusa.
 It takes roughly 4 hours and costs a little more than ¥8,000 one way.
 Slower trains or a combination of bus and train are cheaper but take more time.

 The hike itself is on a clear and easy-to-follow path all the way to Maki: the trickiest part can be finding your way to the trailhead.
 You start directly from Minami Otari Station.
 Exit the station and proceed straight, keeping the train tracks on your left and the river on your right.
 You need to cross over to the other side of the tracks at the railroad crossing, almost immediately viewable on the left, then a quick right turn at the T junction.

-From there you'll follow the road as it climbs for approximately 600m, first passing several apartments and other groups of buildings on your left hand side before entering into an area where the road is lined with steep-sloping concrete walls on the left and guardrails on the right.
+From there you'll follow the road as it climbs for approximately 600m, first passing several apartments and other groups of buildings on your left-hand side before entering an area where the road is lined with steep-sloping concrete walls on the left and guardrails on the right.
 Soon you'll encounter a sharp turnoff that doubles back and climbs in the opposite direction.
 Head that way and as you follow the road another 400m or so you'll hit the entrance to a gravel road with a small wooden sign written with the Chinese characters for Maki, telling you it's a 90-minute hike up.

-The path climbs initially through cedar forest to a pass, where it then descends and crosses a small river.
+The path climbs initially through a cedar forest to a pass, where it then descends and crosses a small river.
 Another climb to another pass follows, before descending to and crossing a second river.
 From there the final climb to Maki is all that is left.